 Workers Compensation Insurance

-Workers Comp limits liability and financial responsibility if a sub-contractor is injured during the job.
+Workers Comp limits liability and financial responsibility for injury of a sub-contractor on he job.

 The laws that determine if a worker is a sub-contractor or an employee vary from state to state.
 So how do you determine the difference?
 Most states classify workers who receive a W-2 tax form as employees.
 Those who receive a 1099 form are classified as contractors.

-However, depending on the state you may still be required to get Workers Compensation insurance for those with the 1099 form.
-The worker is considered a subcontractor if:
+However, depending on the state you need to get Workers Compensation insurance for those with the 1099 form.
+The worker is a subcontractor if:

 - You pay them

-- You exercise control over how and when the work is performed
+- You exercise control over performance and time of work.

 What benefits does the policy offer to my business?